jetbrains-academy/RL-Maze-solver/practice/Learning Rate and Discount Factor/task.md

 - $maxQ(s_{t+1},a)$ represents the maximum Q-value of the next state ($s_{t+1}$) over all possible actions $a$.
 </details>

-The learning rate and discount factor determine the balance between past information and future rewards.
-Adjusting these parameters helps the algorithm achieve the optimal balance between exploration and exploitation.

 When running `final_run.py`, the program will ask for your input, generate a maze, and use the Q-learning algorithm to find the shortest path.
 It will also create a gif of the agent moving through the maze, which you will be able to view in the next task.